twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

   - apps
   - creators
   - DAOs
-  - x402 AIs and DePIN projects.
+  - other revenue-generating onchain businesses.

 You deposit stables and receive attnUSD.
 Over time: